marcin1990/dotnetvnc/README.txt

 Execution
 =========
 vncviewer.exe [vncxml file]
 	[vncxml file] is an xml file created by .NET VNC Viewer.
-It contains the details for .NET VNC Viewer to initiate a connection to a VNC server.
+It contains the details for .NET VNC Viewer to initiate / wait for a connection to/from a VNC server.

 Usage
 =====